Lola0810/Lola0810/README.md

 ## 🤫 Things you need to know:

 - 😴 I'm lazy and I love sleeping
-- 💌 I'm not always available, Vidon kidnaps me :cry:
+- 💌 I'm not always available, Vidon kidnaps me :02cry:
 - 👹 I'm a otaku but fuck off I'm not an girl who watch hentai :kannafuck:
-- 🍑 I like fruits :sweat:
+- 🍑 I like fruits :blobsweat:
 - 📂 I'm currently learning web development
 - 💭 If you want to contact me on discord : Suwaa#0832